Use of Journal Entries

 - A reference number to documents supporting the transaction.

 The Transaction Date for Journal Entries

-The date entered in the journal entries should be the date the transaction occurred, not the date the entry is made.
+The date entered in the journal entry should be the date the transaction occurred, not the date the entry is made.
 This will mean that the journal entry date agrees with the date on the transaction documentation.